 All Registrations for Cloverdale Minor Baseball are done on-line.

-The online registration session for the Spring Season will open in mid-December of the year prior.
+The online registration session for the Spring Season will open in late-November of the year prior.
 An email notification will go out through the system accounts to notifiy users when Registration is open.
 To allow preparation time for the upcoming season, divisions may close or fill up at various times.
 It is best to register sooner rather than later.

-Watch our website and our Facebook page in early January for the dates.
+Watch our website and our Facebook page in November for the dates.

 Below are fees that will be above and beyond registration rates that are required by each player, unless otherwise noted: